 A hierarchical approach within a business may hinder an effective system of AML/CFT control.
 Relevant persons need to recognise and address this.
 The human element is very important in this context in that policies and procedures only work if they are understood, followed and enforced by those required to comply with them.
-The interrelationships between different employees within a relevant person and between employees and customers, can result in the following damaging barriers:
+The inter-